Sickle Cell Disease

 bluebird bio clinical studies in Sickle Cell Disease:

 A global phase 1 clinical study is underway to evaluate the safety and efficacy of one-time gene therapy in people living with severe sickle cell disease.
 To learn more about this investigational clinical study visit clinicaltrials.gov.

-The following organizations offer resources and information for sickle cell disease patients, families and their caregivers:
+The following is a representation of organizations that offer resources and information for sickle cell disease patients, their families and caregivers: